-• 811 can be called from anywhere in the country, but in Georgia it is the law to call at least 2 business days before digging.

-• A customer service representative from Georgia 811 will answer the call to find out the location and description of the dig site.

-• Georgia 811 will notify affected member utility companies of the intent to dig.
-These utility companies will dispatch locate technicians to have the lines marked using the APWA color codes: Red indicates power, yellow is gas; orange is telecommunications (cable, phone, internet); blue is water; purple is reclaimed water and green is for sewer.

-• The member utility companies will send a professional locate technician to the digging site to identify and mark the approximate location of their underground lines.
+- 811 can be contacted from anywhere in the country, but in Georgia it is the law to contact at least 3 business days before digging. - A customer service representative from Georgia 811 will answer the call to find out the location and description of the dig site. - Georgia 811 will notify affected member utility companies of the intent to dig.
+These utility companies will dispatch locate technicians to have the lines marked using the APWA color codes: Red indicates power, yellow is gas; orange is telecommunications (cable, phone, internet); blue is water; purple is reclaimed water and green is for sewer. - The member utility companies will send a professional locate technician to the digging site to identify and mark the approximate location of their underground lines.

-When lines have been marked, or if a situation has occurred preventing the marking of the lines, the member utility company will respond to Georgia 811's Positive Response Information System (PRIS).
+When lines have been marked, or if a situation has occurred preventing the marking of the lines, the member utility company will provide their responses to the ticket.
+The homeowner or excavator must check all ticket responses before beginning to dig.
+Instructions for checking ticket responses are available at MyGeorgia811.com.